fabri1983/sgdk-video-player/README.md

 		(I used VirtualDub2 to extract as 8bit signed 14KHz 1 channel (mono), but the extract.bat script is the correct way and needs to be updated)
 	- in movie_sound.res: WAV sound_wav "sound/sound.wav" XGM
 	- Use the XGM_PCM methods
-- Try to change from H40 to H32 on HInt Callback and hope for any any speed gain.
+- Try to change from H40 to H32 on HInt Callback, and hope for any any speed gain?
 	See https://plutiedev.com/mirror/kabuto-hardware-notes#h40-mode-tricks
 	See http://gendev.spritesmind.net/forum/viewtopic.php?p=17683&sid=e64d28235b5b42d96b82483d4d71d34b#p17683
 - Implement custom rescomp plugin to create a cache of most common tiles.